On the Effects of Quantisation on Model Uncertainty in Bayesian Neural Networks: Key Takeaways

 \section{Key Takeaways}

 In this work we proposed and evaluated a practical quantisation methodology for a variety of Bayesian inference methods applied to neural networks and in this Section we discuss the key takeaways of our empirical observations. \begin{itemize} \item An uniform quantisation scheme is viable for quantisation of Bayesian neural networks unless pushed to the extrema ($\leq 4$-bits for activations or weights).
-For the most commonly utilised 8-bit weights and activation quantisation scheme used in hardware, we did not observe any significant degradation in accuracy or quality of uncertainty estimation in Bayesian nets in comparison to their floating-point representation. \item The quality of predictive uncertainty of Bayesian networks stays unaffected or increases as a result of quantisation.
+For the most commonly utilised 8-bit weights and activation quantisation scheme used in hardware, we did not observe any significant degradation in accuracy or quality of uncertainty estimation in Bayesian nets in comparison to their floating-point representation.
+Therefore from the hardware perspective, we expect the BNNs to follow trends of pointwise methods - latency potentially decreased by $2\times$ to $4\times$ depending on the underlying hardware platform and memory consumption decreased by $4\times$ if considering 8-bits.
+Quantisation below 8-bits would require a custom accelerator to see its benefits where the latency and memory consumption could be decreased~\citep{guo2017survey}. \item The quality of predictive uncertainty of Bayesian networks stays unaffected or increases as a result of quantisation.
 The networks stay certain on the in-domain test data and become more uncertain on confusion or domain-shifted data. \item The prediction error increases at a slower rate in Bayesian neural networks, as their representation is reduced in the number of bits through quantisation, than in pointwise networks unless considering extrema. \item Activation quantisation seemed to affect all the net types more than weight quantisation on the accuracy, predictive entropy or calibration.
 SGHMC was more sensitive to weight quantisation, MCD was the most sensitive to activation quantisation. \item In MCD random binary masks ($\boldsymbol{K}$) could be quantised to 1-bit whereas in BBB all parameters ($\boldsymbol{\mu}$, $\boldsymbol{\sigma}$ and $\boldsymbol{\epsilon}$) need to be quantised with same number of bits as in weights to maintain model accuracy. \item Experiments on different datasets and tasks suggest that Bayesian nets are relatively immune to quantisation.
-However, complex architectures (ResNet) seem to be more affected by quantisation than simpler architectures (LeNet-5) regarding their performance. \end{itemize} In the future work we are going to investigate more complex non-mean-field approximations for the respective Bayesian inference methods and more expressive quantisation schemes with respect to lower ($\leq 4$-bits) precision.
+However, complex architectures (e.g. ResNet) seem to be more affected by quantisation than simpler architectures (LeNet-5) regarding their performance. \end{itemize} In the future work we are going to investigate more complex non-mean-field approximations for the respective Bayesian inference methods and more expressive quantisation schemes with respect to lower ($\leq 4$-bits) precision.